Nikolai Kulikovsky: Danish residency and exodus

 Without a role or rank, Kulikovsky brooded in Denmark, becoming moody and listless.
 A spinal injury sustained during the war, for which he had to wear a corset, remained unhealed.
 In 1925, Kulikovsky accompanied his wife to a Berlin nursing home to meet Anna Anderson, who claimed to be Olga's niece, Grand Duchess Anastasia Nikolaevna of Russia.
 According to Harriet von Rathlef, who witnessed the meeting, while Olga and Anderson conversed, he sat in a corner and sulked.
 Although Olga felt sympathy for Anderson, if only because she was ill, she eventually denounced her as an impostor.
 Possibly, she was pressured to do so by Kulikovsky and Dowager Empress Marie.

 Marie died on 13 October 1928, and the Kulikovskys moved out of Hvidøre.
 After a brief stay in the Amalienborg Palace, the Kulikovskys moved to Holte, near Klampenborg, where a Danish millionaire, Gorm Rasmussen, engaged Kulikovsky to manage his stables.
 Hvidøre and some of Marie's jewellery were sold.
 With Olga's inheritance, Kulikovsky and his family were able to purchase Knudsminde Farm, several miles outside of Copenhagen.
 Kulikovsky was appointed to the board of a Russian insurance company based in Copenhagen, and oversaw the running of the farm.
 The farm-estate became a center for the Russian monarchist and anti-Bolshevik community in Denmark.

 On 2 February 1935, he and Olga attended and acted as godparents, to the baptizing of Aleksander Schalburg, the son of Christian Frederik von Schalburg.

 On 9 April 1940, neutral Denmark was invaded by Nazi Germany and was occupied for the rest of World War II.
-As Olga's sons, Tikhon and Guri, served as officers in the Danish Army, they were interned as prisoners of war, but their imprisonment in a Copenhagen hotel lasted less than two months.
+As Olga's sons, Tikhon and Guri, served as officers in the Danish Royal Army, they were interned as prisoners of war, but their imprisonment in a Copenhagen hotel lasted less than two months.
 Other Russian émigrés, keen to fight against the Soviets, enlisted in the German forces.
 Despite her sons' internment and her mother's Danish origins, Olga was implicated in her compatriots' collusion with German forces, as she continued to meet and extend help to Russian émigrés fighting against communism.
 After the surrender of Germany in 1945, the Soviet Union wrote to the Danish government accusing the Grand Duchess of conspiracy against the Soviet authorities.
 With the end of the war, Soviet troops occupied the easternmost part of Denmark, and Olga grew fearful of an assassination or kidnap attempt.
 She decided to move her family across the Atlantic to the relative safety of rural Canada, a decision with which Kulikovsky complied.